refuge/coffer/CONTRIBUTING.md

 ### How are decisions made?

-Short answer: with pull requests to the docker repository.
+Short answer: with pull requests to the coffer repository.

 Coffer is an open-source project under the Apache License 2 with an open design philosophy.
 This means that the repository is the source of truth